ignite/cli/docs/guide/blog.md

 ## Register the Query Handler

+In the `x/blog/module.go` file:

+1. Add `"context"` to the imports.

-In the `x/blog/module.go` file, register the query handler:
+2. Register the query handler:

 ```bash
 // RegisterGRPCGatewayRoutes registers the gRPC Gateway routes for the module.